 Search engines use canonical links to determine and prioritize the ultimate source of content, removing confusion when there are multiple copies of the same document in different locations.
 Sites that publish an overabundance of duplicate content without indicating a canonical link may be penalized in search engine rankings.

-- Enter edit mode either by starting a new draft, or by visiting your story page, clicking the gear button in the top-right corner and choosing Edit story.
+- Enter edit mode either by starting a new draft, or by visiting your story page, clicking the three-dot button in the top-right corner and choosing Edit story.

-- In edit mode, click the menu button in the top-right corner of the page.
+- In edit mode, click the three-dot button in the top-right corner of the page.

 - From the drop-menu, click More settings.